hectorcorrea/solr-for-newbies/tutorial.md

 q={! qf=$custom_search_field}teachers
 ```

 The syntax to use local parameters and dereferencing looks a bit scary at first since you have to pass your parameters in the following format: `{! key=value}` where `key` is the parameter that you want to pass and `value` the value to use for that parameter.
 Dereferencing (asking Solr use a pre-existing value rather than a literal) is triggered by prefixing the `value` with a `$` as in `{! key=$value}`.

-You can see an example of how this is used in a Blacklight application in the following [blog post](https://library.brown.edu/DigitalTechnologies/solr-localparams-and-dereferencing/).
+**Note:** Please be aware that support for Local Params and Dereferencing was [restricted significantly starting in Solr 7.2](https://lucene.apache.org/solr/guide/7_5/solr-upgrade-notes.html#solr-7-2).

 ### Search Components

 Request handlers in turn use search components to execute different operations on a search.
-The [Solr Reference Guide](https://lucene.apache.org/solr/guide/7_0/requesthandlers-and-searchcomponents-in-solrconfig.html) defines search components as:
+The [Solr Reference Guide](https://lucene.apache.org/solr/guide/8_4/requesthandlers-and-searchcomponents-in-solrconfig.html) defines search components as:

     A search component is a feature of search, such as highlighting or faceting.
     The search component is defined in solrconfig.xml separate from the request